54rt1n/ComfyUI-DareMerge/README.md

 |report|Model Reporting|`MODEL`|`STRING`, `IMAGE`|Returns a plot of a model layer|
 |report|LoRA Reporting||`STRING`, `IMAGE`|Returns stats and information about a LoRA|
 |report|Gradient Reporting|`LAYER_GRADIENT`|`STRING`, `IMAGE`|Returns a report on the layer gradient|

-### Merging
-* In general, one means keep first model, zero means keep second model
-* For DARE, we use the base model to determine which values to protect or include.
-* For TIES, we can use the sum of the delta ties (as in the paper), or the count, or off to disable.
-* Can accept a model mask, which will restrict changes to only modify the masked areas.

 ## How to use
 DARE-TIES does a stochastic selection of the parameters to keep, and then only performs updates in either the 'up' or 'down' direction.
 According to the paper, the workflow should be as such: